Trump: I'd meet Kim Jong Un under 'right circumstances'

 No US president has ever before met with the leader of North Korea, and the idea is extremely controversial.

+Spicer also offered an explanation for Trump's view, expressed to CBS, that Kim is a "smart cookie."

+"He assumed power at a young age when his father passed," Spicer said.
+"There was a lot of potential threats that could have come his way.
+He's managed to lead a country forward, despite the concerns that we and so many people have.
+He is a young person to be leading a country with nuclear weapons."

-Trump's comment comes as tensions have risen in recent months between the US and North Korea as Pyongyang has sought to advance its nuclear and ballistic missile programs and Washington has made a show of force in the region to deter their use.
+Trump's comment about meeting Kim comes as tensions have risen in recent months between the US and North Korea as Pyongyang has sought to advance its nuclear and ballistic missile programs and Washington has made a show of force in the region to deter their use.

 The US directed an aircraft carrier-led strike group to the region as well as deployed a new anti-ballistic missile system to South Korea.